GustavoSantosSantana/Trireme/Software Requirements Specification V2.md

 **Requirement:**
 The system shall allow users to create, update, delete, assign tags, and control (start, stop, pause, resume) work sessions within the application.
 Each work session operation shall interact with the `Work Session Data` or `Work Session Log` storage to read, write, or log session details.
 The system shall provide feedback to the user by returning the newly created or updated work session details for each create/update action.

+**Testing:** This will be tested during integration tests using selenium and python by starting, stopping, pausing, and resuming work sessions and testing the app's feedback messages to confirm the events occurred correctly.

 #### Level 2.3 Data Flow Diagram (Work Session Management):

 ![Level 2.3 Data Flow Diagram (Work Session Management)](https://github.com/GustavoSantosSantana/Trireme/blob/main/Images/Level_2.3_WSession_Management.png)